Physical destruction of HDD's as a security solution

 While remembering that a single HDD can hold years of research data or a full large personal data registry, the ramifications to personal or corporate fame and economy can be large or devastating, not to mention the potential risks for litigation and administerial penalties.

-!
-While we have being delivering shredders mainly to larger organizations we have being asked whether the shredding could be available as a service ?".
+While delivering shredders mainly to larger organizations we've being asked whether the shredding could be available as a service ?

 We did make a decision to answer to this call and developed a new Shredcurity Service -HDD data carrier shredding service.
 This Data Security Service allows Us to answer needs arising from organizations of different sizes flexibly, especially when the volumes do not back an outright purchase of an own shredder.
 In Our service, the shredder is delivered right to the office/server center of the client, and after a training the own staff is able to destroy HDD's at a speeds upto hundreds a day - inside the own walls, without any external risk factors present.
 Naturally the shredding is possible as a full service within the client location per request.